 - Important points before choosing a PEO?

 PEO is normally a third party contracted to administer all official employment undertakings.
 It provides small and midsize businesses with a range of human resources services.
 Small businesses have access to PEO services based on the business’s needs.
 An Employer of Record (EOR) company or a Professional Employment Organization (PEO) company is a very useful tool for businesses who are unable to hire employees in another country or do not prefer to hire employees directly.
 The other common terms to refer to a PEO company includes employee leasing, labor dispatching, talent dispatching or employee outsourcing.

-In China, a PEO company is also referred as a Foreign Enterprise Service Company.
+O company is also referred as a Foreign Enterprise Service Company.
 The services of such companies focus on providing labor dispatching services to companies who do not have any legal presence in China.

 Any labor dispatch arrangement in China can be broken down into three main parts:

 - Client – The overseas registered company in need of doing business in China.

 - Employee – The professional/representative of the client who is to be hired in China on behalf of the foreign client.

 - The PEO company/Employee Leasing Company – This is the licensed in-country company which is authorized by the overseas registered client company to hire the client’s employee on its behalf.
 The PEO operates as the client’s official service provider and supports the client in all administrative tasks in China.

 Generally, there is a service agreement signed between the PEO company and the foreign client.
 There is also a 3 Parties Agreement involved that binds all the above 3 Parties together and specifies the rights and responsibilities of each party.

 Important points to know before choosing a PEO